dranidis/peer_assess_gas/README.md

 Refresh the google spreadsheet

-A new menu will appear "PA"
+A new menu will appear "PA".

+If the menu does not appear go to Tools->Script Editor and in the file test.gs comment out the first lines till: var test = new GasTap()

 The script is ready to be used.